Side Hustle Statistics in 2026: Quick Insights

-Rising inflation, stagnant wages, and rising cost of living have pushed many people to look beyond a single paycheck.
+Rising inflation, stagnant wages, and a higher cost of living have pushed many people to look beyond a single paycheck.
 The 2026 side hustle statistics show that 72% of US workers already have a side hustle or are thinking about starting one.

 How Many People Have a Side Hustle in 2026?

-According to a recent Bankrate survey, about 27% of US workers have a side hustle.
-This translates to roughly 90 million people.
-Out of this, Gen Z’ers account for 34%, followed by millennials at 31%, Gen X at 23%, and boomers at 22%.
+According to a recent Bankrate survey, about 27% of US workers have a side hustle - roughly 90 million people.
+Gen Z accounts for 34%, followed by millennials at 31%, Gen X at 23%, and boomers at 22%.

-These side hustle statistics show that earning income beyond a main job is now common.
-A side hustle statistics 2025 report by SurveyMonkey indicates that 70% of workers prioritize seeking extra income streams.
-This shift shows a clear change in how people think about financial stability.
+These side hustle statistics show that earning beyond a main job is now common.
+A 2025 SurveyMonkey report found 70% of workers prioritize seeking extra income streams.

 Also Read: